Increase Text Size in Ubuntu Linux: A Step-by-Step Guide

 Ubuntu Linux system menu highlighting settings option

-In the Settings app, click the Accessibility tile to open the panel.
+In the Settings app, click the Accessibility tile to open that section.

-In the System Settings -> Privacy -> Accessibility setting pane, under Seeing, toggle the Large Text switch to On to increase the text size in Ubuntu Linux.
+In the System Settings -> Privacy -> Accessibility settings pane, under Seeing, turn the Large Text switch to On to increase the text size in Ubuntu Linux.

 Increasing font size in Ubuntu Linux settings panel

-To restore the default size, switch the Large Text switch to Off.
+To go back to the default size, move the Large Text switch to Off.

-Ubuntu fonts and text size should automatically increase after the actions above.
-For example, a large Text will scale the Text by 1.2 times.
+Your Ubuntu fonts and text size should update automatically after these steps.
+For instance, ‘Large Text’ will scale the text by 1.2 times its original size.

-You can increase the text size anytime in many applications by pressing CTRL + +.
-To reduce the text size, press CTRL + –.
+You can increase the text size anytime within many applications by pressing CTRL + +.
+To make the text smaller, press CTRL + –.

 How to increase font size in Ubuntu Linux from the command terminal